 The Williams Mullen New Associate Training Program is designed to introduce new associates to the firm and the business of practicing law, as well as professional development aspects to help new associates transition from student life to firm life.

 Associates continue to receive increasing levels of responsibility following their first two years at Williams Mullen.
 We encourage associates to develop skills outside of day-to-day legal work and also encourage and support associate involvement in activities outside of the firm.

 Each year, associates complete self-evaluations that focus on their experiences at Williams Mullen and their professional development in and outside of the firm.
 An evaluation committee reviews these self-evaluations, along with evaluations prepared by supervising attorneys, and discusses them individually with the associate.
 The formal evaluation process combined with the routine day to day evaluation of work are designed to keep each associate fully aware of his or her status with respect to becoming a Williams Mullen shareholder.

 Associate Bonus Program*: Associates are eligible to receive both an hours bonus, paid in March, and a merit bonus, paid in September.
 The hours bonus is awarded to associates who achieve the bonus program goals, which for Juniors and Intermediates is 1800 hours and for Seniors if 1700 hours of billable work.
-Intermediate associates are eligible for a merit bonus based on the associate's overall performance, including non-billable firm activities, pro bono work and marketing efforts.
+The merit bonus is awarded based on the associate's overall performance, including non-billable firm activities, pro bono work and marketing efforts.

 Shareholder Track: Consideration for shareholder vote is approximately nine years after passing the Bar Exam.

 Start Date: First-year associates typically start the second Monday after Labor Day.